sebnun/shortener/README.md

 # shortener

-URL Shortener Microservice using Node
+URL Shortener Microservice using Node and MongoDB

 ## User stories